General Tso's chicken: Name

-The dish was retroactively named after Zuo Zongtang (Tso Tsung-t'ang) (1812–1885), a Qing dynasty statesman and military leader from Hunan Province.
+Although General Tso's chicken was invented in the 1970s, the dish was retroactively named for Zuo Zongtang (Tso Tsung-t'ang) (1812–1885), a Chinese statesman and military leader from Hunan Province during the late Qing dynasty.
 Chef Eileen Yin-Fei Lo speculated that name "Zongtang" was not a reference to Zuo Zongtang, but rather a reference to the homophone zongtang (宗堂), meaning "the hall of the ancestors".
 The dish is known by many alternative names, mostly replacing Tso with a different surname.
 (Note: Alternative names include: Governor Tso's chicken, General Tao's chicken, General Gao's[Gau's] chicken, General Mao's chicken, General Tsao's chicken, General Tong's chicken, General Tang's chicken, General T's Chicken, General Cho's chicken, General Chow's chicken, General Chai's chicken, General Joe's Chicken, T.S.O.
 Chicken, General Ching's chicken, General Jong's Chicken, General Sauce Chicken, House Chicken, Admiral Tso's chicken or simply General's Chicken.)

 Claims of origin

-Two Chinese chefs, Peng Chang-kuei and T.T.
-Wang, each claimed to have invented General Tso's chicken in New York City.
-The two claims may be somewhat reconciled in that the current General Tso's chicken recipe — where the meat is crispy fried — was introduced by Wang under the name "General Ching's chicken", a name which still has trace appearances on menus on the Internet (the identity of its namesake "General Ching" is, however, unclear); whereas the name "General Tso's chicken" can be traced to Peng, who cooked it in a different way.
+Two Chinese chefs, Peng Chang-kuei and T. T. Wang, each claimed to have invented General Tso's chicken in New York City.
+The two claims may be somewhat reconciled in that the current General Tso's chicken recipe – where the meat is crispy fried – was introduced by Wang under the name "General Ching's chicken", a name which still has trace appearances on menus on the Internet (the identity of its namesake "General Ching" is, however, unclear); whereas the name "General Tso's chicken" can be traced to Peng, who cooked it in a different way.